Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-8. Stratifying nutritional interventions in cancer therapy: next stop, personalized medicine
+7. Stratifying nutritional restriction in cancer therapy: Next stop, personalized medicine

 International Review of Cell and Molecular Biology, Volume 354 reviews and details current advances in cell and molecular biology.
 The IRCMB series has a worldwide readership, maintaining a high standard by publishing invited articles on important and timely topics that are authored by prominent cell and molecular biologists.
 Sections in this new release include P73 in health and disease, The biology of LONP1, Molecular mechanisms of selective autophagy in Drosophila, Metabolic reprogramming and cisplatin resistance, The biology of polycystin 2, Pharmacological methods to transcriptionally modulate double-strand break DNA repair, Evolutionary insights into the aphid genome, Stratifying nutritional interventions in cancer therapy: next stop, personalized medicine, Vascular calcifications in health and disease